EricGebhart/Simple_Process_REPL/README.md

 Well, at this point it's kind of fun.
 It's been really interesting to see how it evolves.
 And why is it evolving?
 Well, because it's fun.

-And it's a nice way to make a new tool, that has all the power of Python.
+And it's a nice way to make a new tool, that has all the power of Python behind it.

 It's been eating it's self lately, I find that super exciting.
+I think I have successfully avoided having variables per se.
+Adding partials felt like pandora's box.
+And now _with_, _results_, lists, stacks, and smarter dynamic binding, it's getting interesting.

+The appstate feels like a configuration and data tree maker / navigator.
+It makes it easy to create, manipulate configuration and runtime data, It enables the repl to ask for bindings and gives it a place to push results.
+In a lisp, appstate wouldn't exist. it would be the environment stack.
+Instead we have a tree and you can shine the light on any part of it by pushing it on the 'with' stack.
+Yaml, set, etc will then operate as if you are located at that path location in the data tree.

 I've written other languages, my tagset language for SAS, and a couple of lisps among other things.
 This wasn't really intentional,